Code-Institute-Submissions/ucd-milestoneproject/README.md

 My project is broken up into 5 distinct page areas - Header, Tours, Listen and Contact.

 * The Header is laid out in a simple, eye-catching way.
 It includes the band name and their social media links.
-In my research I found that many bands targetting a younger audience maintained a very straightforward opening page with their social media links.
+In my research, I found that many bands targeting a younger audience maintained a very straightforward opening page with their social media links.
 I adopted a similar style for my website.
 On desktop and tablet, the user is informed that a new album will be released soon, however I felt it appeared best to remove this from the mobile display.
 As the user scrolls down, they are met with the navbar which is fixed on the bottom of the header and on the top of every other section.
 This way a user can easily navigate the site if they wish to immediately arrive at a certain point.
 It will also bring them back up to the top of the website.

-* The Tours page area is made up of a timeline list of tour dates for the band, which include the date of the perfomance, the venue and the location.
+* The Tours page area is made up of a timeline list of tour dates for the band, which include the date of the performance, the venue and the location.
 The venue name is also a link to the venue's website.
 Opposite this timeline there are images of the band performing live, to give the user a taste of what is in store.

 * The Listen page area is where the user can listen to a selection of the band's music.
 There are 3 YouTube videos from 3 different albums.
 Below that there are 4 audio clips from Spotify.
 These song snippets entice the user to open the band's page on Spotify and will lead the user to following the band.